5 Ways to Stop Apps from Opening on Startup on Mac

 How to Stop Apps from Opening on Mac Startup via BuhoCleaner (Easiest Way)

-Want to control your startup programs in a more efficient way?
-Then try BuhoCleaner.
-It is a free and easy-to-use mac startup manager.
-With this tool, you can quickly and easily disable and enable unwanted apps and startup services.
+Looking for a more efficient way to control your startup programs?
+Try BuhoCleaner.
+It's a free and user-friendly Mac startup manager.
+With this tool, you can quickly disable and enable unwanted apps and startup services.

 Here's all you need to do.